 The Beat Biography (Wikipedia)

-The Beat (known in the United States and Canada as The English Beat and in Australia as The British Beat) is a band founded in Birmingham, England, in 1978.
+The Beat (known in the United States and Canada as the English Beat and in Australia as the British Beat, are a band founded in Birmingham, England, in 1978.
 Its music fuses Latin, ska, pop, soul, reggae and punk rock.

 The Beat, consisting of Dave Wakeling (vocals, guitar), Ranking Roger (vocals), Andy Cox (guitar), David Steele (bass), Everett Morton (drums), and Saxa a.k.a.
 Lionel Augustus Martin (saxophone), released three studio albums in the early 1980s: I Just Can't Stop It (1980), Wha'ppen?
 (1981) and Special Beat Service (1982), and a string of singles, including "Mirror in the Bathroom", "Save It for Later", "Too Nice to Talk To", "Can't Get Used to Losing You", "Hands Off, She's Mine", and "All Out to Get You".

 - Cornbury: Ranking Rogerhttps://ichef.bbci.co.uk/images/ic/240x135/p040w9cy.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p040w9cy.jpg2016-07-08T19:08:00.000ZThe Beat's Ranking Roger talks to BBC Radio Oxford's Will Banks at Cornbury Festival.https://www.bbc.co.uk/music/audiovideo/popular/p040wbck

 Cornbury: Ranking Roger